TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 We then use the `docker run` command to create a container from that image.
 The container is like an instance of a class.
 We can create multiple containers (a new one every time we use `docker run`) from a single image.
 Each container (instance) is completely isolated from every other container, even if they are created from the same image.

-We can also do things like create images based on the state of a container, so the analogy shouldn't be extended much further(!)
+That said, we can also do things like create images based on the state of a container, so the analogy shouldn't be extended much further(!)

 The final `docker run` is a little more complicated: